 Focused equity funds are a type of equity mutual funds that invest in a limited number of stocks.
 These funds have a wide investment universe with no restrictions on market capitalization or sectors where they can invest.

-Often, a lot of comparison is done between focused equity funds and multi-cap funds.
-And it won’t be entirely wrong to say that focused equity funds fall within the sub-set of multi-cap funds because both these categories of funds are expected to participate in investment opportunities across market capitalizations and sectors.
+Often, focused equity funds and multi-cap funds are compared.
+And it won’t be entirely wrong to say that focused equity funds fall within the sub-set of multi-cap funds.
+That’s because both these categories of funds are expected to participate in investment opportunities across market capitalizations and sectors.

 I see two key differences between focused funds and multi-cap funds –

 - Focused funds cannot invest in more than 30 companies as mandated by SEBI (Securities and Exchange Board of India).
-On the other hand, there is no such capping for multicap funds and it is often seen for them to have an investment across 45 to 65 listed companies at any given time
+On the other hand, there is no such capping for multicap funds.
+Multicap funds often invest in 45 to 65 listed companies at any given time

 Schemes under the Focused Equity Fund category